-What is the Community College Innovation Challenge (CCIC)?
-4
+About the Community College Innovation Challenge (CCIC) 4

-Why Enter?
-4
+Awards & Travel Support 4

-What Do You Win?
-4
+CCIC Competition Phases 5

-What are the CCIC Competition Phases?
-5
+Eligibility 7

-How to Determine Eligibility 7
+Timeline

-What is the Timeline?
-8
+How to Enter

-How to Enter 9
+Entry Review Criteria 11

-How are Entries Reviewed?
-11
+How to Win the Challenge

-How to Win the Challenge 12
+Phase Two Judging Criteria

-What are the Phase II Judging Criteria?
-13
+Additional Rules & Requirements

-Additional CCIC Rules and Requirements 14
+Frequently Asked Questions

-Frequently Asked Questions 16
+• • •

-WHAT IS THE COMMUNITY COLLEGE INNOVATION CHALLENGE (CCIC)?
+ABOUT THE COMMUNITY COLLEGE INNOVATION CHALLENGE (CCIC)

 The Community College Innovation Challenge (CCIC) is led by the American Association of Community Colleges (AACC) in partnership with the National Science Foundation (NSF).
-It is a national competition where community college student teams, working with a supportive faculty or administrator mentor, use science, technology, engineering, and mathematics (STEM) to innovate solutions to real-world problems; earn full travel support to attend an Innovation Boot Camp in the Washington, D.C. metro area; and compete for cash awards.
+It is a national competition where community college student teams, working with a supportive faculty or administrator mentor, use science, technology, engineering, and mathematics (STEM) to innovate solutions to real-world problems; earn full travel support to attend an Innovation Boot Camp in Washington, D.C.; and compete for cash awards.
 The Innovation Boot Camp provides professional development, mentoring, and coaching designed to build strategic communication and entrepreneurial skills to help students advance their innovations in both the private and public sectors.
 Students participate in sessions on commercializing ideas, using technology for social applications, communicating with stakeholders, refining a pitch, and more.
 The Innovation Boot Camp culminates in a poster session and engagement opportunity with STEM leaders and Congressional stakeholders, and a pitch presentation in front of a panel of esteemed industry and entrepreneurial professionals to determine the first, second, and third place winning teams.